FM(LEGAL) - STUDENT ACTIVITIES

 Anonymous evaluations of a student that determine whether the student may participate in a school-related program do not provide full information about the student's school activities.
-The District may by policy establish the parameters for parental contact with evaluating teachers, taking into account the type of evaluation, the information elicited in the evaluation, and scheduling and workload requirements of the teachers.
+A district may by policy establish the parameters for parental contact with evaluating teachers, taking into account the type of evaluation, the information elicited in the evaluation, and scheduling and workload requirements of the teachers.
 Byard v.
 Clear Creek Indep.
 Sch.
 Dist., Tex.
 Comm'r of Educ.
 Decision No. 020-R5-1001 (June 17, 2002)

 Videotaping and Recording

-A District employee is not required to obtain the consent of a child's parent before the employee may videotape the child or record the child's voice if the videotape or recording is to be used only for a purpose related to a cocurricular or extracurricular activity.
+A district employee is not required to obtain the consent of a child's parent before the employee may videotape the child or record the child's voice if the videotape or recording is to be used only for a purpose related to a cocurricular or extracurricular activity.
 Education Code 26.009(b)(2)